matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 The code for this step is in the fourth section of the IPython notebook __P2.ipynb__ and __birdseye.py__.

-My perspective transform uses a hard coded points from a straight line view of the road __./test_images/straight-line1.jpg__ to a top-down perspective birds-eye view which were then verified by outputting the resulting to screen and adjusted according.
+BirdsEyeView class includes methods to transform the perspective of any image to or from a birds-eye view using class methods that use __cv2.getPerspectiveTransform()__ and __cv2.warpPerspective()__.
+My perspective transform uses a hard coded set of polygon points from the straight line view of the road __./test_images/straight-line1.jpg__ to a top-down perspective birds-eye view.
+These points were then verified and adjusted after outputting the results to the screen.

-This resulted in the following source and destination points:
+The following source and destination points were used to feed the transform methods.

 | Source        | Destination   |
 |:-------------:|:-------------:|